octoflar/especia/README.md

 # Synopsis

-The Evolutionary spectrum inversion and analysis (Especia) file set provides C++ code for the inverse modelling and analysis of intergalactic and interstellar absorption line regions in QSO spectra.
+The Evolutionary spectrum inversion and analysis (Especia) file set provides ISO C++ code for the inverse modelling and analysis of intergalactic and interstellar absorption line regions in QSO spectra.

 Due to the use of evolution strategies with covariance matrix adaption, the inverse